Trinity In Twelve Weeks

 If you are experiencing financial difficulties, you can make an application for financial assistance through the Senior Tutor's Office.

 The majority of financial assistance is provided through the Student Assistance Fund.
-The Fund is means-tested, so if you are a dependent student under 23, your parents' financial information will need to be submitted.
-The amounts given vary by case, but please note that College cannot redirect any financial assistance provided through the Student Assistance Fund to pay for fees or the Student Contribution Charge.
+The Fund is means-tested, so you will need to submit financial information about yourself and, if you are a dependent student under 23, your parents/guardians in order to apply.
+The amounts awarded to successful applicants vary by case, but please note that College cannot redirect any financial assistance provided through the Student Assistance Fund to pay for fees or the Student Contribution Charge.

 Some students may also be eligible for one of a number of benefactions, the 1916 Bursary, or SLC Waivers.